 Lisa Miccio holds a Bachelor of Arts Degree in English from the College of Charleston in South Carolina, a Master’s Degree in Elementary Education from L.I.U/C.W.
 Post and a Master’s Degree in Waldorf Education from Sunbridge College.
 Lisa has also received a certificate in Child Development from Birth to Three from Sophia’s Hearth in Keene, NH, as well as, completed Sunbridge Institute’s training in Collaborative Leadership, Negotiation, Pedagogical Leadership, and Conflict Resolution.

 Lisa has been in education for over 21 years, with 16 years’ experience as a Waldorf early childhood educator.
 In addition to her 11 years as a member of the Green Meadow faculty, Lisa’s experience includes teaching at Mountain Laurel Waldorf School (NY) and Dayspring Community School (NY).
 She also sits on the Sunbridge Board of Trustees, leads the Introduction to Waldorf Early Childhood Education course at Sunbridge Institute, and mentors teachers in training.

 On a personal note, Lisa has won silver medals competing in doubles beach volleyball in Hong Kong and Liverpool.
 She is the mother of two Green Meadow Waldorf School alumni.

-Rie Seo received her Bachelor of Arts Degree in Drama from Tamagawa University in Tokyo, Japan and her Master of Fine Arts Degree in Theater Design from NYU Tisch School of the Arts.
-She earned her Certificate in Early Childhood Education from LifeWays.
-She is currently enrolled in the Early Childhood Teacher Training at the Sunbridge Institute.
+Rie Seo received her Bachelor of Arts Degree in Drama from Tamagawa University in Tokyo, Japan, and her Master of Fine Arts Degree in Theater Design from NYU Tisch School of the Arts.
+She earned her Certificate in Early Childhood Education from LifeWays and completed Early Childhood Teacher Training at the Sunbridge Institute.

 Rie is the proud parent of two girls and enjoys spending her time in her family’s vegetable garden.